Registering a Dutch eenmanszaak and making an appointment

 You can only register your business if you have a Dutch visiting address.
 Do you live in an area bordering the Netherlands?
 And can you show genuine, physical business activities in the Netherlands?
 Only then you can register with a visiting address that is abroad.
 Follow these steps to register:

-• Choose a legal form and fill in the (digital) registration form
+• Choose a legal structure and fill in the (digital) registration form.

-To register as a sole proprietorship (eenmanszaak), you need a DigiD.
+To register an eenmanszaak, you need a DigiD.
 You apply for this using your Citizen Service Number (BSN).
 If you do not have a BSN, follow these steps:

 • Make an appointment at a KVK office to complete your registration.